2021-09-25

 Chapter 5: geoengineering, or rather, not (see-also my Reflecting Sunlight).
 Anyone talking about GW has to talk themselves out of geoengineering, because it is cheap.
 They point out all the obvious problems - not a full solution, what if we suddenly stop, winners and losers, governance, ocean acidifcation, blah blah the usual stuff.
 I think their conclusion insofar as they have one is weakly in favour of research8; I'm rather more strongly so although TBH I think it is likely doomed because of the screachers.
 Notice that some of their objections (geoeng will cool; some people might like it warmer) are dumb, because exactly the same objections exist to halting CO2 increases or CO2 capture; and their distinction between active and passive is I think spurious.

 Chapter 6: for no obvious reason they have another chapter on geoeng, but don't really say anything else.
-Also, they're desperately focussed on reflecting sublight and barely a word and no detail on ocean iron fertilisation.
+Also, they're desperately focussed on reflecting sunlight and barely a word and no detail on ocean iron fertilisation.
 Are they embarassed because as economists they're unable to recommend the cheap solution?

 Chapter 7: what to do?
 This is all worthily sensible and makes all the obvious suggestions.
 Except... they're all, like everyone else's, somewhat superficial.
 Suggesting that we help educate our citizenry to have better ideas is perhaps too slow.
 Given that most of the solution is likely better solar, better wind, electric cars, perhaps they could encourage people to help this effort?
 Or, they could adopt my solution6.